 The new fast resonant scanning Leica SP8 confocal microscope is a high-tech powerhouse.
 The resonant scanning unit allows confocal images at 28 frames per second full-frame, and faster for smaller images.
 It is equipped with a cryo-incubator stage allowing stable temperature control from -2°C to 50°C enabling live real-time long time-lapse imaging.
+The recent upgrade has added FLIM (fluorescence lifetime imaging microscopy) capabilities!

 This lightsheet microscope is fully equipped and can be used for fast imaging of samples with a lot of 3-dimensional depth.
 Most commonly used for imaging embryo development, and other multicellular organsims live or fixed.
 Excellent environmental chamber controls for temperature, immersion media, and CO2.
 Instead of imaging on a slide, the sample is embedded in a column of agarose.